Irish Covid-19 cases pass 40,000 mark as big spike confirmed

 - 59 cases have been identified as community transmission

-Also read: Mean Scoil Mhuire Longford closes due to confirmed case of Covid-19

-The HSE is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.
+The HSE said it is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.

-The COVID-19 Dashboard provides up-to-date information on the key indicators of COVID-19 in the community.

 Leave your comment